It’s a common question. One many of our customers regularly ask... Which garden furniture is best?

 You can, if you so wish, leave it outside all year round too.
 Me, personally, I pop mine in the shed over winter, but that’s more to keep it clean than to protect it from wind, rain and snow.

 The important thing to watch out for with our cast aluminium is chips or scratches in the paint.
 This if you like is the small caveat.
 If moisture gets under the paint, it can compromise the metal.

 The feet of garden chairs and tables are susceptible to chipping if you have them on a stone/paved patio too.
 As they’re moved around, over time they could get a chip.

 However, the solution is simple.
-You just keep an eye on them and touch up with a Lazy Susan Touch Up Kit.
-Application is simple.
+You just keep an eye on them and touch them up with a Lazy Susan Touch-Up Kit.
+The application is simple.
 And trust me when I say it is much easier than sanding/staining wood.
 The video below shows how to apply: